This topic defines terminology related to the Megaport network and services.

 Extends a private network across a public network or internet.
 It enables users to send and receive data across shared or public networks as if their computing devices were directly connected to the private network.
 VPNs can provide functionality, security and/or network management benefits to the user.

 Virtual Cross Connect (VXC)

 A direct Ethernet connection between two Ports allowing high speed, private connectivity.
 VXCs are provisioned within minutes allowing rapid deployment of services.

 XCON or XC

-Abbreviation for Cross Connect, a connection scheme between cabling runs, subsystems, and equipment using patch cords or jumpers that attach to networking equipment (either active or passive, though generally active such as router/switch unless at an MMR).
+Abbreviation for Cross Connect.
+A connection scheme between cabling runs, subsystems, and equipment using patch cords or jumpers that attach to networking equipment.